JackDanna/FogentRoleplayTemplate/README.md

 ### Step 1: Start with an archetype

+Picking a rough archetype to follow is an awesome start for a character and provided a stable jumping off point for customization.

-Picking an archetype is a great starting place to think about a character.
+Picking an archetype by no means lock you into a rigid  but is meant to serve as a jumping off point.

 It doesn't mean that your character has to stick purely to the archetype.
-It is more of a jumping off point.

 These archetypes can of course depends on the setting you are playing in, though you'd be surprised how much a wizards in a fantasy setting is narratively similar to a mad scientist in a cyber punk setting.
 What follows is a non-exhaustive list of some common archetypes found in fantasy.